AjayaRamachandran/AjayaRamachandran/README.md

 I love coding, but I'm still learning!

-My goals for 2023:
+My goals for 2024:

-- ✓ Learning PyGame 🎮
-- ☐ Soft Body Simulation 🧊
-- ✓ Connect 4 Minimax Algorithm 🟡
 - ☐ Learning C++ 💻
+- ☐ PowerScore Algorithm 📈
+- ☐ CustomCraft 🧊

 Things I'm thinking about:
 - ☐ Fighting procrastination to learn JavaScript
+- ☐ Creating a more complex frontend for PowerScore
-- ☐ Making PGUI, a UI library for realtime environments
+- ☐ Making a game with Pygame
-- ☐ Upgrading Schemedit, my minecraft plugin, to use PyGame

 ------